tsandefer/dsi_capstone_2/README.md

   <img src="images/context_window.gif" width = 600>
 </p>

-Thanks to this exciting innovation in NLP, it might be possible to create an evaluation system that automatically accepts/rejects user-submitted annotations.
+Doc2Vec is designed to pick up on these subtle linguistic patterns, which is why it's likely better suited to this lyric-annotation problem than other text-encoding methods, like BoW/Tf-idf.
+Instead of using a frequentistic measure of occurrence or co-occurence, Doc2Vec attempts to measure association between words with a combination of both through pointwise mutual information.

 > “The meaning of a word can be inferred by the company it keeps"

-Doc2Vec is designed to pick up on more subtle linguistic patterns, which is why it's likely better suited to this lyric-annotation problem than other text-encoding methods, like BoW/Tf-idf.

 <p align="center">
   <img src="images/PMI.png" width = 300>